 Learn more about SCSU’s policy towards plagiarism and how to spot it -- read the university's Academic Misconduct Policy.

-You can make an appointment with the Disability Resource Center if you think your struggles may be related to a diagnosed or undiagnosed disability.
+You can make an appointment with the Center for Academic Success and Accessibility Services if you think your struggles may be related to a diagnosed or undiagnosed disability.

 You can also make an appointment with the University Counseling Services.